unesic/Form-Validation/README.md

-# Form Validation

-## Form validation using Vanilla JavaScript
+# Form Validationn using Vanilla JavaScript

 **Username**
  - Must be at least 4 characters long